Josh-chief/cafeteriaProject/README.md

-# Laravel E-commerce and dashboard Website
+# Laravel E-commerce and Dashboard Website
 Dashboard application built with Laravel, Vue.js, Tailwind.css. <br>

 > If you want to see every single step how this E-commerce application is build and learn how to build your own Full Stack applications, check my website [thecodeholic.com](https://thecodeholic.com)